1. Right of access

 - The erasure of data is needed to meet a legal obligation

 If you request your data to be deleted, we will have to inform the recipients of this data about this deletion, where applicable.
 You also have the right to know who we have shared your data with.

 There are some exceptions to the right to erasure and the right to inform others; when it is important to protect other fundamental rights such as the freedom of speech, to meet a legal obligation, to perform a task within the public interest or in exercise of authority.

 4. Right to restriction of processing

-Right to restriction is valid for example when you find records that are incorrect and you have asked us to correct these.
-In such cases, the you have the right to require that we do not process of data as long as the data quality is being verified.
+Right to restriction is valid, for example, when you find records that are incorrect and you have asked us to correct these.
+In such cases, you have the right to require that we do not process the data while its quality is being verified.

 5. Right to data portability

 In certain situations, your data has been provided by you directly.
 For this kind of data, you have the right to extract this data from our databases.
 At Bisnode, we very seldom collect data directly from you.

 6. Right to object